 Maybe you should consider becoming an accountant.

-The majority of people think about accountant's as middle age men with tiny glasses hanging over their nose, calculating numbers and figures from nine till five on an old calculator and filing tax reports all year round.
+The majority of people think about accountant's as middle-aged men with tiny glasses hanging over their noses, calculating numbers and figures from nine till five on an old calculator and filing tax reports all year round.

 Find the best accounting tutors in Australia here.